ajsmth/rn-tools/packages/navigation/docs/navigation.md

 # Navigation

 Root component and client for the `@rn-tools/navigation` system.

-The `Navigation` component provides context for all navigation primitives (`Stack`, `Tabs`), while the `NavigationClient` exposes imperative methods for pushing screens, popping screens, and switching tabs.
+`Navigation` provides context for `Stack` and `Tabs`, and now also mounts sheet support internally so you can present sheets directly from the navigation client.

 ## Setup

-Create a navigation client and wrap your app in the `Navigation` component:
+Create a navigation client and wrap your app:

 ```tsx
 import { createNavigation, Navigation } from "@rn-tools/navigation";